The Best .22LR Pistols

 • Heavier than other options

-Introduced in 1985, the Browning Buck Mark replaced the company’s long-running and popular Challenger series pistols, which used a tapered barrel, with a model that incorporated a lightweight allow frame, slab-sided barrel, and Pro-Target adjustable grips.
+Introduced in 1985, the Browning Buck Mark replaced the company’s long-running and popular Challenger series pistols, which used a tapered barrel, with a model that incorporated a lightweight alloy frame, slab-sided barrel, and Pro-Target adjustable grips.

 First debuted with a 5.5-inch barrel and wood grips, a better fit these days is the more standard 4-inch model with ambidextrous URX grips.
 It is tough to go wrong with this accurate blowback.